-We estimate that we will receive net proceeds from this offering of approximately \$17.7 million, or approximately \$20.5 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$11.00 per share, the midpoint of the price range listed on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$11.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$1.7 million, or approximately \$1.9 million if the underwriters exercise their over-allotment option in full, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We will receive net proceeds from this offering of approximately \$16.7 million, or approximately \$19.3 million if the underwriters exercise their overallotment option in full, based upon an initial public offering price of \$10.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$10.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$1.7 million, or approximately \$2.0 million if the underwriters exercise their overallotment option in full, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.